 Towson University’s Regional Economic Studies Institute (RESI) quantifies for the first time the sweeping economic impact of investments by major U.S. railroads.

 Each year, railroads fuel billions of dollars in activity throughout the U.S. economy and generate more state and local tax revenues each year than most states collect in taxes.
 In 2017 (the most recent data available), Class I railroads created $219 billion in economic activity and generated nearly $26 billion in total tax revenues while supporting over 1.1 million jobs across the country.

-The report notes the industry spent nearly $25 billion in capital and maintenance expenditures that year, an amount equal to more than half of all federal government spending on transit formula grants, federal highway construction programs and airport improvement programs.
+The report notes the industry spent nearly $25 billion in capital and maintenance expenditures in 2017, an amount equal to more than half of all federal government spending on transit formula grants, federal highway construction programs and airport improvement programs.

 “Railroads maintain high-paying jobs and create numerous jobs in related industries that collectively spur significant economic activity,” said Dr. Darius Irani, co-author of the study and Chief Economist at RESI.
 “Significant capital investments by railroads and the steady presence of a coast-to-coast network that can reliably deliver goods at a cost-effective rate generate a ripple effect seen in this study.
 Railroad spending means job growth, funding to communities and global competitiveness.”